Visas for non-EU/non-British students on your French trip

 What about school trips to other EU countries?

-You can find a information about travel documents required for non-EU nationals on the European Commission website, including a list of the countries whose nationals are exempt from visa requirements for stays of 90 days or less.
+You can find information about travel documents required for non-EU nationals on the European Commission website, including a list of the countries whose nationals are exempt from visa requirements for stays of 90 days or less.

 Stay informed about changes for ALL school groups travelling from UK to EU